infracost/infracost/CONTRIBUTING.md

 ### Finding prices

 When adding a new resource to infracost, a `ProductFilter` has to be added that uniquely identifies the product for pricing purposes (the filter is used to find a unique `productHash`).
 If the product contains multiple prices, then a `PriceFilter` should be used to filter down to a single price.
 The product filter needs a `service`, `productFamily` and `attribute` key/values to filter the products.
 Because cloud prices have many parameter values to determine a price on a per-region or product type basis, querying for prices can look odd as many parameter values are duplicated.

+When writing integration tests we check that we make sure the correct price is used by checking the `priceHash` instead of the actual value of the price.
+This means that if that price changes, the integration tests won't break.
+To determine the correct `priceHash` to use for the integration tests we can query the backend data to find a unique product and then look at the prices nested inside the product and choose the correct one based on the price attributes.

-Here are two methods for querying the backend data to find the filters that will uniquely identify the product and price.
+Here are two methods for querying the backend data to find the filters that will uniquely identify the product.

 #### Querying MongoDB

-Instead of directly querying the GraphQL, you can also run `distinct` or `regex` queries on MongoDB to explore the prices.
+Instead of directly querying the GraphQL, you can also run `distinct` or `regex` queries on MongoDB to explore the products.

 1. Install MongoDB version 4.
 2. Download a dump of the MongoDB data from https://infracost-public-dumps.s3.amazonaws.com/cloudPricing.zip.